 Atrial fibrillation happens when the heart's electrical signals don't travel through the heart in a normal way.
 Instead, they become very rapid and disorganized.
 These disorganized electrical signals cause the heart's two upper chambers (atria) to fibrillate, or contract very fast and irregularly.

-An estimated 2.7 million Americans are living with AFib.
+An estimated 2.7 to 6.1 million Americans are living with AFib.

 The two main complications from AFib are stroke and heart failure.
 A person with untreated AFib is five times more likely to have a stroke than the general population.

 While some people with AFib feel a 'fluttering' in their chest, some people do not notice a change in heart rate or rhythm, but may experience exertion fatigue.
 Others may have no symptoms at all.

 If you do feel the fluttering, how can you tell the difference between anxiety and atrial fibrillation?
 Seek care from your primary healthcare provider who can discuss your symptoms and refer you to a specialist, if necessary